Skip to content

 Specifically:

-• The value (string) you set for <BINDING_NAME> will be used to reference this database in your Worker.
+• The value (string) you set for binding is the binding name, and is used to reference this database in your Worker.
 In this tutorial, name your binding DB.

 • Your binding is available in your Worker at env.<BINDING_NAME> and the D1 client API is exposed on this binding.

 You can also bind your D1 database to a Pages Function.
-For more information, refer to Functions Bindings.
+For more information, refer to Functions Bindings for D1.

 Configure your D1 database